odisfm/zcx-core/docs/content/tutorials/getting-started/reading-zcx-configurations.md

 # reading zcx configurations

-If you're coming from the X and G controls in ClyphX, looking at the configuration files in your zcx folder may feel overwhelming.
+If you're coming from the [X and G controls in ClyphX Pro](https://www.cxpman.com/manual/using-midi-controllers/), looking at the configuration files in your zcx folder may feel overwhelming.
 Don't stress — you don't need to have any sort of programming knowledge to get started with zcx!

+Having said that, just like ClyphX, zcx expects to receive its configuration files in a particular format.

 Having said that, just like ClyphX, zcx expects to receive its configuration files in a particular format.
 To define X-controls, ClyphX uses a custom format, designed for simplicity: